 Atrium Bar ($$$) – Elegant and casual at the same time.
 Great food and an epic atmosphere.

 Golden View Open Bar ($$) –Enjoy a glass of vino while looking over Ponte Vecchio.
-This came highly recommended from a Florence local.
+This came highly recommended by a Florence local.

-Since Uber’s are banned in Florence, there are plenty of other ways to get around this cultural city…
+Since Uber’s been banned in Florence, there are plenty of other ways to get around this cultural city…

 Walk ($) – Florence is pretty small and very walkable.
 A lot of places are pedestrianized and most of the streets are so narrow that walking can get you around much faster than driving.

-Bus ($) — The ATAF electric bus is a great way to cover a lot of ground.
+Bus ($) – The ATAF electric bus is a great way to cover a lot of ground.
 They are made to navigate the narrow streets and run frequently during the day/night.
-One day fare is only 5 euro.
+One-day fare is only 5 euros.

 Bikes ($$) – We rented bikes for the day and covered so much ground.
 If you’re feeling adventurous you can bike up to the Piazzale Michelangelo.
 It’s all uphill and you have to be in some sort of shape to do so, but the beauty we witnessed was unbelievable!

-Grazie for reading my “First-Timers Guide to Florence, Italy”!
-If you’re headed here soon it’s safe to say I’m incredibly envious of you 🙂 I hope you have the best time and if you enjoyed this please share this guide with your family and friends!
-For more of my Italy guides head here!
+Grazie for reading my “First-Timers Florence Travel Guide”.
+If you’re headed here soon it’s safe to say I’m incredibly envious of you.
+Have the best time and make sure to check out more of my Italy Guides.